modal-inria/MixtComp/MixtComp/docs/objectOutput.md

 ## warnLog

-In case of an unsuccessfull run, the output object is a list containing an element **warnLog** with all the warnings returned by MixtComp.
+In case of an unsuccessful run, the output object is a list containing an element **warnLog** with all the warnings returned by MixtComp.

 ## algo